Capgemini/capgemini.github.io/_posts/2015-10-09-better-learning-code-reviews.md

 Another nice feature of Bitbucket is tasks - you can add a checkbox to a comment, and set your repo up so that pull requests can't be merged while they have tasks outstanding.
 For instance, you can approve the pull request with the caveat that something needs to be fixed before it gets merged.

 #### Comments
-One of the drawbacks of Github pull requests is that when someone pushes changes, the diff view will no longer show comments from previous versions, whereas Bitbucket will still show comments on lines that haven't changed since the comment was made.
+One of the drawbacks of GitHub pull requests is that when someone pushes changes, the diff view will no longer show comments from previous versions, whereas Bitbucket will still show comments on lines that haven't changed since the comment was made.
 The other nice thing is that you can easily see which changes you've already viewed - especially useful in pull requests that go through a lot of iterations.
 A useful feature that was in Crucible (Atlassian's SVN code review tool) but not in Bitbucket, is an indicator of what percentage of the review each reviewer has viewed, so you could get an idea of whether you need to chase up the reviewers.
 Nice, but not enough to make me want to go back to SVN.

 #### Integration and automation
 The other good thing about Bitbucket is that it plays nicely with our issue tracker.
 We have quite a granular workflow set up in Jira, and a lot of the transitions are automated.
 For example, when a pull request is created, the relevant ticket goes into "Code Review" status, and when the pull request is merged or declined, the status is updated again.
 We also have integration between Jenkins and Jira so that when the test environments are built, it updates the status of tickets pending build, and the QA team can see which tickets are ready for testing.